 Reel Size and Use

-Multipler Reel Ratio
+Multiplier Reel Ratio

 Multiplier reels have a braking system which reduces the speed of the spinning spool during a cast to make the reel more manageable and providing additional control for the angler during a cast.
-In some reels this takes the form of a centrifugal system where the reel features two brake blocks located on pins in the side plate of a reel.
-As the spool rotates during a cast the brake blocks fly outwards and hit the outside edge of the reel and slow it down.
-Removing one brake block, or switching to smaller brake blocks will speed up the spool during casting.
-More expensive reels use a complex, but highly effective, magnetic brakes.
-These systems work by placing a number of magnets in the reel which create a magnetic field around the spool.
-A dial is turned which moves the magnets closer or further away from the spool which lessens or increases the strength of the magnetic field which allows the angler to control the spool speed.
-These kind of advanced magnetic systems have seriously cut down on the chances of getting a bird’s nest.
+In some reels this takes the form of a centrifugal system where the reel features brake blocks located on pins in the side plate of a reel.
+Some reels have two brake blocks on two pins, whereas modern reels may feature as many as six or eight.
+As the spool rotates during a cast the brake blocks fly outwards and make contact with the outside edge of the reel and slow it down.
+Using small brake blocks (or removing them entirely) will speed the reel up, whereas using larger brake blocks will cause the reel to run slower.

-Casting and Retrieving with a Mulitplier Reel
+Casting and Retrieving with a Multiplier Reel

 Other Reel Features

-Ratchet: Also know as a line out alarm most multiplier reels have a mechanism which is used so that the reel will make an audible warning when line is pulled from the spool.
+Ratchet: Also know as a line out alarm, most multiplier reels have a mechanism which is used so that the reel will make an audible warning when line is pulled from the spool.
 This is used when fishing for large species such as conger or tope.
-When they move off with the bait in their mouth the angler will be warned by the noise that they have a bite, and the line being let out will prevent the rod being pulled into the sea by these large species.
+When they move off with the bait in their mouth the angler will be warned by the noise that they have a bite, and the line being let out will prevent the rod from being pulled into the sea by these large species.
 In most normal sea fishing situations where smaller species are being targeted it is not necessary to use the ratchet.

 Level-wind: The level-wind is a device built into the reel which lays line across the spool evenly when reeling in so that the angler has no need to do this manually.
 This is a big help to anglers as it means that laying the line evenly is taken care of with no effort from the angler.
-However, using a level wind also has result of cutting down casting distances, as the level wind has to move from side to side rapidly during the cast that inevitably impedes the cast.
-Some anglers see this is a small price to pay for the convenience of a level wind, whereas other anglers see the level wind as a hindrance used only by beginners and those who cannot truly master using a multiplier reel.
+However, using a level wind also has result of cutting down casting distances, as the level wind has to move from side to side rapidly during the cast that inevitably impedes the casting distances that can be reached.
+Some anglers see this is a small price to pay for the convenience of a level wind, whereas other anglers see the level wind as a hindrance used only by beginners and those who cannot master using a multiplier reel.
 It is also important to note that the level wind itself encroaches on the spool of the reel and prevents the angler from getting a full grip of the spool with their thumb when casting.
-Most manufacturers make their most popular reels with and without level wind options.
+Some manufacturers make their most popular reels with and without level wind options.
 Reels without level winds often (but not always) have CT in their name or code, whereas those with a level wind have CS or CSM.

 Suggestions for Multiplier Reels

-Budget Multiplier Reels:
+Budget Multiplier Reel